 Ad agencies loved his paintings and commissioned him to illustrate campaigns for Pirelli, Renault, Peugeot, Nestlé and other brands.
 His talent as an illustrator even won him commissions to design the movie posters for One From The Heart by Francis Ford Coppola, for Mommie Dearest with Faye Dunaway and many French films.
 He also worked on Jurassic Park 2: The Lost World.
-But all the while Alain was also selling his painted hymns to the post-war USA to enthusiastic collectors.
+But all the while Bertrand was also selling his painted hymns to the post-war USA to enthusiastic collectors.
 These nostalgia-filled canvases reflect a time when America stood for freedom, possibility and optimism so beguiling for Europeans still reeling from war.

-The new Catto collection may present exciting new London works.
+The new Catto Gallery collection may present exciting new London works.
 But the ‘classic’ Bertrand is still very evident.
 Slightly Tempted, for example, is a wonderful drama-filled piece in moody black and white.
 You can read it as a slice of narrative intrigue, guest-starring a glamorous woman gazed at by an entranced man.
 Or you can just drink in the technical brilliance the light reflecting off the back of the automobile; the crowd of cinema goers; the perfect perspective of the receding signs.

 For contrast, check out Rambler Motel.
 Here’s the ‘daytime’ side of Alain’s America, with vapour trails traced across impossible blue skies.
 Just two of many effortlessly beautiful works in a welcome new collection.